telecta/playbook/README.md

 International clients can pay via direct bank transfer, PayPal or Stripe.

-The process will start after the contract has been payed and the client has payed for the first iteration.
+The process will start after the contract has been signed and the client has payed for the first iteration.

 ## How We Operate